mariuslbraun/real-options-climate-migration/README.md

 The general workflow is the same for all of the regression models:

-`estimate_gam(sample, formulae, model_type)` estimates a generalized additive model (GAM) with Gamma distribution and log link function using the `mgcv` package (Wood 2001).
+`estimate_gam(sample, formulae, model_type)` estimates a generalized additive model (GAM) with Gamma distribution and log link function using the `mgcv` package (Wood 2001) and saves it as a .RDS file.
 In addition, a number of diagnostic checks of the model fitting are produced.
-The estimation of the GAMs is quite computationally expensive, and depending on the model, this may take up to a few hours to execute (hence the `tic()` and `toc()` commands surrounding the model call).
+The estimation of the GAMs is quite computationally expensive, and depending on the model, this may take up to a few hours to execute.
 The arguments of the function are as follows:
   - `sample`: the sample for which the model is to be estimated. `"total"` for the total sample, and `"lowinc"` and `"midinc"` for low- and middle-income samples, respectively.
   - `formulae`: the regression formula for the model to be estimated.
 The baseline formula used in the GAMs for the main results is ```mig_rate_new ~ s(temp_anom, bs='cr') + s(precip_anom, bs='cr') + period + X...origin + destination```, with `s(temp_anom, bs='cr')` and `s(precip_anom, bs='cr')` as smooth nonparametric terms for temperature and precipitation anomalies, respectively.
   - `model_type`: `"gam"` for GAM and `"glm"` for GLM, passed to generate model file names.
+  - `by`: optional argument for interactions with factor variables. `"contiguity"` for contiguity dummy and `"OECD_dest"` for OECD destination dummy.
+  - `directory`: optional argument for the directory that the model file should be stored in.
+If no value is provided, files are stored in "main_results" directory.

 `show_gam(sample, climate_var, model)` produces plots of the estimated smooth nonparametric functions using the `itsadug` package.
 The arguments of the function are as follows:
 - `sample`: the sample for which smooths are to be plotted. `"total"` for the total sample, and `"lowinc"` and `"midinc"` for low- and middle-income samples, respectively.
 - `climate_var`: the climatic variable to be plotted. `"temp_anom"` for temperature anomalies and "`precip_anom` for precipitation anomalies.
 - `model`: the `gam` object from which smooths are to be plotted.
 - `by`: optional argument for interactions with factor variables. `"contiguity"` for contiguity dummy and `"OECD_dest"` for OECD destination dummy.
+- `directory`: optional argument for the directory that the plots should be stored in.
+If no value is provided, files are stored in "main_results" directory.

 The resulting plots should resemble the following figures: